 Search

-The Management, Spirituality and Religion (MSR) Interest Group cordially invites you to submit a Professional Development Workshop (PDW) proposal for the 84th Annual Meeting of the Academy of Management (AOM 2024) to be held in person 9-13 August 2024 in Chicago, IL, USA.
+The Management, Spirituality and Religion (MSR) Interest Group cordially invites you to submit a Professional Development Workshop (PDW) proposal for the 85th Annual Meeting of the Academy of Management (AOM 2025) to be held in person from 24-29 July 2025 in Copenhagen, Denmark.
 As a global community, MSR affirms its commitment to the continual process of becoming conscious of, and then working to dismantle, structures of oppression in the spaces of our work and practice.
 This includes spaces of teaching, research, and service.
 It also includes the processes and practices related to academic research conferences, including this MSR PDW proposal process.

 Towards that end, five characteristics of an exemplary PDW submission are described here.

-2 & 3: PDWs offer space for creativity and for experience as one way to move out of the domain of intellect and cognition, and to recognize and value the knowing that occurs through movement, art, music, etc., and;
+• 2 & 3: PDWs offer space for creativity and for experience as one way to move out of the domain of intellect and cognition, and to recognize and value the knowing that occurs through movement, art, music, etc.

 PDWs Are Developmental